bitwyre/megaphone/README.md

 This means we could reuse this project for `trades`, `ticker` and `orderbook` without any code change, only a few runtime environment variables changed such as what topic we subscribe to in Redis.

+## Building

+* `git clone --recursive git@github.com:bitwyre/megaphone.git`
+* `make deps -C megaphone` (requires autotools, autoconf, automake for building libuv)
+* `make -C megaphone`

+Now you should have an executable, megaphone, without any non-standard dependencies to worry about (you can move this executable across different Linux systems without breakage).

 ## Usage

 Megaphone is a stand-alone executable you launch with a few envionrment variables: